-The William Jessup University School of Education offers undergraduate and graduate programs and courses leading to degrees, credentials and concentrations.
-Below you will find a brief program description and program schedule.
-The schedule provides you with a sample semester and course scope and sequence.
-The SOE faculty and staff are ready to partner with you in your chosen program.
+The School of Education offers undergraduate and graduate programs, as well as courses leading to degrees, credentials, and concentrations.
+Below you’ll find a brief program description and schedule with a sample semester, course scope, and course sequence.
+Our faculty and staff are excited and ready to partner with you in your chosen program!

-BA in Liberal Studies & Credential
+B.A. in Liberal Studies & Credential

-- Multiple Subject Teaching Credential (K-8)
+Multiple Subject Teaching Credential (K-8) – Download Sample Schedule

-BA in Liberal Studies & Concentration
+B.A. in Liberal Studies & Concentration

 *CTC Annual Report Card/License Examination Passage Rates (AB2086)